Welcome to the BRANE Lab!

 One main objective of BRANE lab’s basic scientific research is to investigate the normal brain functions related to visual expertise.
 We use reading as a model of visual expertise and have shown that brain responses to unfamiliar pseudoletters are delayed in an object processing network with additional findings of greater gamma-band activity and delayed functional communication within this network for pseudoletter as compare to letters (Herdman, J.Clin.NeuroPhys.
 2011; Herdman & Takai, Frontiers Human Neuroscience 2013; Bann & Herdman, Frontiers Human Neuroscience, 2016).
 Collectively, we interpreted these results as indicators that experience with letters modifies the visual network by shifting it to be a faster, more holistic processor for letters than for pseudoletters in a similar manner to that shown to be used for processing faces as compared to inverted faces.

 In addition to our work in perceptual and cognitive areas, we also work as methodologists in electrophysiology and neuroimaging.
-We develop neuroimaging tools to help answer research questions from multiple disciplines (Moiseev et al., 2011; Moiseev & Herdman, 2013; Herdman et al., in revision).
+We develop neuroimaging tools to help answer research questions from multiple disciplines (Moiseev et al., 2011; Moiseev & Herdman, 2013; Herdman et al., 2018).
 We also use functional connectivity analyses to capture the exciting changes in neural dynamics.
 Such methods used to study these networks are now being applied to neuroimaging data to provide deeper insights into unlocking the neural codes for perception and cognition.
 We are excited to be working in this area, which is rapidly receiving scientific interest from many researchers around the world.